Jarvis017/Na-ve-Bayes-and-K-nearest-neighbors-on-Connect-4/README.md

-# Naive Bayes and Knearest neighbors on Connect-4
+# Naive Bayes and Knearest neighbors on Abalone
-performance of naïve Bayes and k nearest neighbors on the Connect-4 dataset
+performance of naïve Bayes and k nearest neighbors on the Abalone dataset

 # About the project